 - Obtained an order for Honeywell International Inc. enforcing a trademark settlement in litigation against Notiplex Securite Incendie, Inc., in the United States District Court for the District of Connecticut.

 - Represented GfK US Holdings, Inc. against Affinity LLC in the United States District Court for the Southern District of New York , and stopped Affinity’s use of ADNORMS and VISTA AD NORMS.

 - For the JRR Tolkien Estate, stopped distribution of storybooks that infringed the Lord of the Rings books, and had the infringing books destroyed.

-- Assisted the International Organization for Standardization (ISO) in stopping domain name, trademark and copyright infringement by Tobias Hanzl/All Solutions Inc. and Forms n More, and obtaining transfer to our client of dozens of infringing domain names.
+- Assisted the International Organization for Standardization (ISO) in stopping domain name, trademark and copyright infringement by Forms n More and others, and obtaining transfer to our client of dozens of infringing domain names.